All parkers FAQ

 Each department has a Parking Coordinator who is the subject matter expert on all commuting programs available to the department.
 If you have parking related questions, please consult with your department’s designated Parking Coordinator (or contact the Parking & Transportation Office).

 Allocating parking on a campus of this size is a complicated process.
-If you already have parking, the auto-renewal process will assign you to the same location.
+If you already have parking, you maintain the same location unless you request a change.
 If you are a new applicant for parking, we will assign you to the most convenient location based on availability.

-Employee commuters: When you request parking, you provide the Parking & Transportation Office with information about where you work, and we make our best effort to find you a parking space within reasonable walking distance, based on lot availability and capacity.
+Employee and Graduate Employee Daily account holders: When you request parking, you provide the Parking & Transportation Office with information about where you work, and we make our best effort to find you a parking space within reasonable walking distance, based on lot availability and capacity.

 - When we approve you for parking, you will receive a confirmation email stating the specific area of the campus where you are authorized to park.
 This information will also be included on your parking dashboard.
 The authorized area may have one or several lots; you can park anywhere within the authorized area (excluding residential and reserved spaces).
 The confirmation email will include a link to a map showing the locations.